 3.1.
 "Concurrent Enrollment": for state funding and for the purposes of this policy means enrollment by public school students in one or more USHE institution course(s) under a contractual agreement between the USHE institution and a Local Education Agency (LEA).
 Students continue to be enrolled in public schools, to be counted in average daily membership, and to receive credit toward graduation.
 They also receive college credit for courses.
 Concurrent enrollment is distinct from early college admission.

-1 Approved January 22, 1988; amended June 10, 2005 and July 28, 2006.
-Revisions approved May 29, 2009, and November 18, 2011.
+&lt;sup>1 Approved January 22, 1988; amended June 10, 2005 and July 28, 2006.
+Revisions approved May 29, 2009, November 18, 2011, and May 16, 2014.